-Carol Bisharat is KIND’s Staff Attorney for unaccompanied minors in San Francisco.
+Carol Bisharat is KIND’s Senior Attorney for unaccompanied minors in San Francisco.
 She brings a breadth of experience to her job, having worked as a deputy public defender and later as a solo practitioner focused on juvenile defense, immigration and appellate work.
 What began as the focus of a master’s thesis at the University of Alcala de Henares, Spain, — the plight of unaccompanied migrant children– led her to serve on a delegation to Guatemala in 2014 investigating the condition of children, and subsequently to work at the Lawyers Committee for Civil Rights and now KIND as part of a San Francisco grant to provide access to counsel for unaccompanied children and their families.
 Carol practices in a variety of venues, primarily pursuing asylum and SIJS for her clients.
 She also provides pro bono mentorship for KIND’s San Francisco cases.
 Carol is fluent in Spanish and loves to travel.

 Karina Castro serves as a Paralegal in KIND’s San Francisco office.
 She provides a range of case support for children referred to KIND in Bay Area counties.
 Karina was born and raised in Los Angeles, California.
 As the child of Central American immigrants, she was inspired at an early age by her parents’ struggles and triumphs.
 She has been fortunate to study in San Salvador, El Salvador and Córdoba, Argentina.
 During her master’s program she studied in Mexico City, Mexico where she volunteered at a migrant shelter.
 She also participated in a course on refugee management service in Rome, Italy.
 Her master’s program research was based in Tijuana, Mexico and focused on how service providers responded to the Haitian refugee crisis.
 Karina holds degrees in Latin American and International Studies and a Masters in Migration Studies from the University of San Francisco, as well as a paralegal certificate from West Los Angeles College.
 In her free time, she enjoys spending time with her family and friends and exploring new hiking trails throughout the city.